luminouslily35/tictactoe/README.md

 are referencing an element in a matrix (for example, the input 1 0 is the 2nd row, 1st column, and the input '0 2' is the 1st row, 3rd column).
 The rule of the game itself is pretty obvious: complete a line, vertically, horizontally, or diagonally.

-Improvements:
-* Error checking when user inputs data (for example, the coordinate of the next marker)
-* Better AI algorithm (should be fairly simple to implement, because there is a very finite way of playing.
-For example, the number of "unique first moves" is actually only 3, not 9: the middle, the edge, or the corner.)